Device Not Charging (Smart Typewriter)

 This article will run you through what to do if your Freewrite device is not charging.

-Before running through this list, please note that when the Freewrite or Traveler battery is completely dead, it may take longer than usual to charge back up to a usable level.
-If your device is unresponsive, critically low on battery, or displaying an Astrohaus logo screen, please try plugging your device in with the original charging cable that came in the box for 24 hours before attempting the following.
+Before running through this list, please note that when the Traveler battery is completely dead, it may take longer than usual to charge back up to a usable level.
+If your device is unresponsive, critically low on battery, or displaying an Astrohaus logo screen, please try plugging your device in with the original charging cable that came in the box for 24 hours before attempting this list.

 When the charger is properly connected, the status screen should update to show two lightning bolts on the sides of the status screen.
 The lightening bolts will only display if the device is turned on & you have default(email) status screen displayed as below.
 If your device screen reads "Critically Low Battery" or no lightning bolt icons are present, please continue…